 - Oversee hall program efforts to ensure educational, cultural, social, and recreational opportunities for all residents: ensure ongoing advising, training, and support of student staff and hall leaders in the planning, implementation, and evaluation of hall programming.

 - Develop a responsible community in which ownership of the facilities is encouraged among residents, where vandalism, theft, and other forms of physical destruction are discouraged.

 - Actively participate in weekly Residence Life staff meetings.
 Effectively and accurately represent student staff and resident issues in all discussions to facilitate sound decision-making.

-- Report maintenance and custodial concerns electronically in an efficient manner such that needs gain attention and problems are resolved in a timely fashion.
+- Reports maintenance and custodial concerns electronically in an efficient manner such that needs gain attention and problems are resolved in a timely fashion.

-- Develop and maintain positive and productive working relationships with facility services, food service, and security personnel.
+- Develops and maintains positive and productive working relationships with facility services, food service, and security personnel.

 - Administer and maintain documentation of routine fire safety checks.

-- Assist the Director of Residence Life and Assistant Director of Residence Life in development of procedures for housing registration, hall assignments, opening and closing the residence halls, and room changes/consolidation.
+- Assist in development of procedures for housing registration, hall assignments, opening and closing the residence halls, and room changes/consolidation.
 Assume primary responsibility for completion of these procedures within respective residence hall.